ferrolho/feup-ldso/email-backlog/002-Iteration 1 22-Oct - 5-Nov.md

 Hi Henrique,
 I have access to pivotal tracker, thanks.
 Those two user stories are a great start.
 Thanks for the update.

 Kind regards,
 David

+---

+##### [Nov 14 - 2015] From: SM | To: PO, PM, SPO

+Hello David! :)

+We have setup an host for you to see how the product is going, you can access it here: http://ferrolho.xyz
+In Pivotal Tracker, we have delivered User Stories 0-00, 0-01, and 1-00.
+Can you please go to the link above, test those US and accept them in Pivotal Tracker?
+If you have any doubt please tell me right away!

+Regards,
+Henrique Ferrolho.

+---

+##### [Nov 15 - 2015] From: PO | To: SM, PM, SPO

+Hi Henrique,

+Thanks for the link.
+I'll go through it tomorrow morning and see if another member of my group can check it too.

+Kind regards,
+David